Mshilovskay/CaseStudyR/case-study.md

 ```
 <img src="Rplot007.png"
      alt="Total rides by the type of the bike"
-     style="float: left; margin-right: 10px;" height=600 />
+     style="float: left; margin-right: 10px;" height=720 />

 ## Step 6: Act
-Prepare the presentation with the top three recommendations based on the analysis.

 ### Key tasks

-Solve the problem.

-Apply insights.

-Make a data-driven decision.
+* Prepare and conduct a presentation with analysis results.
+* Provide recommendations to the stakeholders.

-Deliverable: The top three recommendations based on your analysis.
+Deliverable: The recommendations based on the analysis.

-### Recommendations:
+### Recommendations

 * Add seasonal rates with privileges for member riders.
 * Provide discounts on weekends with membership.